-32.2 Statement of Purpose
+33.2 Statement of Purpose

-- The Union and the City recognize the need to ensure a safe and healthy work environment.
-This policy is instituted to form a partnership between the City and the Union to assure that the workplace is free of employees whose job performance may be impaired by the abuse of drugs and/or alcohol, to assure that no employees are involved in the manufacture, sale, or use of an illegal substance or alcohol in the workplace, and to assure compliance with the provisions of the federal Drug-Free Workplace Act of 1988 (PL.
-100-690). - 2.
-To establish a policy that is responsive to the unique working conditions of a fire department and the potentially dangerous and responsible work that is performed by such employees. - 3.
-To create an environment that will, to the extent possible and that does not jeopardize public safety, regard drug/alcohol abuse and addiction as treatable illnesses. - 4.
-To communicate to all that the possession, manufacture, use, or sale of alcohol or illegal drugs on City premises or work sites is not tolerated. - 5.
-The Union and the City recognize that an employee has the obligation to perform his/her job unimpaired by drugs or alcohol.
-In the event an employee fails to fulfill his/her obligations in this regard, it is the responsibility of the City and the Union to remove such employees from the work environment to prevent the endangerment of the employee, fellow employees, and/or the public. - 6.
-It is the intent of the parties to recognize employee concerns for personal privacy and to maintain such privacy in the execution of this policy or procedures to the extent possible, unless otherwise required by law. - 7.
+- a.
+The Union and the City recognize the need to ensure a safe and healthy work environment.
+This policy is instituted to form a partnership between the City and the Union to assure that the workplace is free of employees whose job performance may be impaired by the abuse of drugs and/or alcohol, to ensure that no employees are involved in the manufacture, sale, or use of an illegal substance or alcohol in the workplace, and to assure compliance with the provisions of the federal Drug-Free Workplace Act of 1988 (PL.
+100-690). - b.
+To establish a policy that is responsive to the unique working conditions of a fire department and the potentially dangerous and responsible work that is performed by such employees. - c.
+To create an environment that will, to the extent possible and that does not jeopardize public safety, regard drug/alcohol abuse and addiction as treatable illnesses. - d.
+To communicate to all that the possession, manufacture, use, or sale of alcohol or illegal drugs on City premises or work sites is not tolerated. - e.
+The Union and the City recognize that an employee has the obligation to perform their job unimpaired by drugs or alcohol.
+In the event an employee fails to fulfill their obligations in this regard, it is the responsibility of the City and the Union to remove such employees from the work environment to prevent the endangerment of the employee, fellow employees, and/or the public. - f.
+It is the intent of the parties to recognize employee concerns for personal privacy and to maintain such privacy in the execution of this policy or procedures to the extent possible, unless otherwise required by law.
+All medical and mental health information and information about an employee's disability or impairment learned by the employer by virtue of the processes

+- set forth in this Article will be treated according to all applicable laws and regulation regarding employee personal health information. - g.
 To establish uniform disciplinary and/or rehabilitation procedures and to clarify that off-duty conduct shall not be grounds for disciplinary action unless such conduct directly impairs the employee's on-the-job performance or is otherwise just cause for discipline regarding off-duty conduct.

-32.3 Prohibited Substances
+33.3 Prohibited Substances